Exhibitions

 3rd – 6th August 2023

 Do You Buy This? showcases commodified feminist objects, considering the duality between critiquing corporate cooption and supporting feminist practice.
-We look forward to welcoming audiences to explore the complexities of operating in a capitalist system, and exercising our spending power in feminist ways.
+We look forward to welcoming audiences to explore the complexities of operating within a capitalist system and to exercise our spending power in feminist ways.

 We are exhibiting commodities produced in corporate environments alongside works created by independent artists.
 All works have been sold or are intended for sale, and all explore feminism, especially its fourth wave’s intersectional focus.